Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 A *functional interface* is an interface with a **single** abstract function and no other abstract properties or functions.

-A function interface declaration is marked as `fun interface`.
+A functional interface declaration is marked as `fun interface`.
 It has the following additional restrictions compared to regular [interface declarations][Interface declaration].

 * A functional interface can have only one abstract member function, which must be non-parameterized;